Making futures: the politics of science, technology and innovation

 This impact story shows how our research revealed new insights about science, technology and innovation.
 From the ‘New Manifesto’ to work on ‘grassroots’ innovation, STEPS researchers have opened up conversations around the world, exploring how citizens can be better involved in shaping the kinds of science, technology and innovation that can contribute to more sustainable futures.

 Science, technology and innovation can be crucial to creating prosperity and wellbeing, but there are big assumptions about how they do it.
 One is that investing in innovation and technology is bound to speed countries towards economic growth as part of a process of modernisation, with benefits trickling down to the poor.
 Another is that universal solutions to grand challenges can be found, if only they can be ‘scaled up’ in the right way.

 Since 2006, STEPS research has explored how citizens can take centre stage in developing science, technology and innovation, and how this might lead to better results.
-This might be done through participatory processes designed or run by big institutions (governments, businesses and the like), or by citizens taking the matter into their own hands — developing their own technologies and solutions to problems — or by a combination or hybrid forms of the two.

 A New Manifesto

 In 1970 a document called the ‘Sussex Manifesto’ written by a group from the Institute of Development Studies and the Science Policy Research Unit helped to shape modern thinking on science and technology for development.
 Forty years on, the ESRC STEPS Centre (including researchers from the same institutions) decided to ask what kind of Manifesto was needed for today’s world.